-Blackbuck poaching case: Salman Khan convicted, other actors aquitted
+Blackbuck poaching case: Salman Khan convicted, sentenced to 5 years jail term

-A Jodhpur Court on Thursday (April 5) convicted Bollywood actor Salman Khan in the blackbuck poaching case.
+A Jodhpur Court on Thursday (April 5) convicted Bollywood actor Salman Khan in the blackbuck poaching case and awarded him 5 years jail term.
+A fine of Rs 10,000 has also been levied on the actor.
 Bollywood actors Saif Ali Khan, Sonali Bendre, Tabu and Neelam, who were the co-accused in the case, have been acquitted.
-Khan and other actors were accused of poaching blackbucks on the midnight of October 1-2, 1998 during the filming of Hindi movie Hum Saath Saath Hain.
+Khan and other actors were accused of poaching blackbucks on the midnight of October 1-2, 1998 during the filming of the Hindi movie Hum Saath Saath Hain.

+Had the jail term been below 3 years, Salman would have been eligible for bail by Sessions Court.
+But now he would have to approach the High Court for bail.
+So, in all probability, Salman will have to spend a this night in jail.

+"Conviction has been done but the quantum of punishment has not been pronounced yet.
+Court has reserved the order, maximum punishment of 6 years demanded," media reports quoted prosecution lawyer as saying.

 Salman Khan was charged in two separate cases, one for poaching and the other for offences under the Arms Act.
 Blackbucks are among the endangered animals listed in the Wild Life (Protection) Act 1972, and cannot be hunted.
 Hunting them is a criminal offence under the Act, and is punishable by a fine and/or imprisonment.